AbuH5/DomainHunter/README.md

-# DomainHunter: High-Performance Subdomain Scanner
+# SubDomainHunter: High-Performance Subdomain Scanner

-**DomainHunter** is a powerful tool designed to help security researchers and penetration testers efficiently scan and resolve subdomains for a given domain.
+**SubDomainHunter** is a powerful tool designed to help security researchers and penetration testers efficiently scan and resolve subdomains for a given domain.
 It supports high concurrency for faster results and can be configured with custom wordlists.
 The results can be displayed in the console or saved to a file.

 ## Features